Framing | First Things to Consider

 Did you know that the French Impressionists were not only revolutionary painters, but also revolutionary framers?
-In place of the old style, they designed sleek minimal frames, realising something few did - framing matters.
-These days it still does.
+In place of the 'old' style, they designed sleek minimal frames, realising something shrewd: framing matters.
 Frames can enhance, customise and protect fine art collections.
-With this in mind, here’s our Confident Collector's guide to thinking inside the frame.
+To help you harness the power of framing, here's our guide to thinking inside the frame.

 You’ve just bought a sublime work of art and decided it needs a fresh frame.
-Our best advice here, is don’t take it to any place with wood and glass.
-Framing, especially fine art framing is an artform.
-We recommend seeking out a skilled framer, preferably with experience handling precious items like fine art.
+Our best advice here, is don’t take it to any old place with wood and glass.
+Framing, especially fine art framing is an art form.
+We instead, recommend seeking out a skilled framer, preferably with experience handling precious items like fine art.

 How and Why to Frame

-If you’re engaging a skilled framer, all frames should be very high-quality.
-However, do keep in mind what mat and glass are being used.
-The mat, a paper-based platform separating the art from the glass should be acid-free.
-Ensuring there is a gap between here helps prevent moisture building up and corroding the work.
+If you’re engaging a skilled framer, all frames should be high-quality.
+That being said, keep in mind what mat and glass are being used.
+The mat, a paper-based platform separating the art from the glass, should be acid-free.
+Ensuring there is a gap between art and glass helps prevent moisture building up and corroding the work.

 Taking Your Frame Home